 All Spiritual experiences, whether mine or anyone else's, must be validated

 by the Word of Truth.
-Believers must contend for the faith
+Believers must "contend

 Today, according to theologians, we live in a new post modern world view that has grown to reject a world governed by absolutes in favor of a cornucopia of opinions.
 Any suggestion that truth is 'black and white' is rejected in favor of the 'nuanced' points of view.
 Today as I write, we are witnessing the perilous times spoken of by Paul.
 In his second letter to Timothy (2) chapter 3 and Timothy 1:4.
 Paul describes prophetically the devolution into darkness which will pervade in latter day's society.
 It is a time characterizing man's darkest nature.
 The demise of "truth" bears witness to a belief that any viewpoint is valid and the greatest virtue is to be tolerant of people whose truth is different from our own.
 Christianity today is viewed as the one religion that is characterized by intolerance to the degree that its followers must by surveiled and suppressed.
 Yet, strangely, Islam which holds that unbelieving infidels should die violently, is condoned, even given privilege by current government policy.
 The question asked Jesus by Pontius Pilot is all the more relevant today, "What is truth?"

 Religion abounds in the societies of the world.
 It is inextricable in the cultures of every nation.
 It is a full time concern to many who see religion as a life style or a career path.
-My definition of religion is a codified belief system.
-It is the platform from which debates and disagreements are launched often with the result of becoming vehement, and even leading to genocide.
+Religion might be defined as a codified belief system that can draw people into favor with their God/god.
+It is a platform from which debates and disagreements are launched which often result in violence even warfare.

 My questions and spiritual curiosity were not answered by denominational churches that I attended from my youth through adulthood.
 The services or ceremonies that were offered on meeting days revealed nothing of God's reality or demonstrated his 'presumed' love and power.
 It was however, God whom I ultimately met and who impacted my life, outside of religion, personally and powerfully.
 I hope sharing these experiences bring hope and assurance to others.

-Readers may have various responses to this message: Some who are perfectly happy with who they are what they believe may register mere disinterest, indifference; Others who have established their own theological conclusions, particularly through formal theological training may register disdain (believing that what I say here is un-scholarly, presumptuous, misleading or even dangerous); But there may be someone who has been looking for a spiritual life without the flimflam of religion.
+Readers may have various responses to this message: Some who are perfectly happy with who they are what they believe may register mere disinterest, indifference; They will likely not read this.
+Others are comfortable with their own theological conclusions, particularly through formal theological training may register disdain (believing that what I say here is un-scholarly, presumptuous, misleading or even dangerous.)
+There may be a few who have been looking for a spiritual life without the flimflam of religion.
 These I believe, will receive this message with gratitude.
 Inevitable criticism may result from this writing, and it will no doubt be harsher from those ensconced in institutional religion holding on to their hard won credentials.
 And of course, there is always that population of unbelieving secularists (most political quarters) who are disinclined to read anything of this topic in the first place.
-The heart of this Jesus Gospel (good news) has always been predicated on being gentle and peaceable, but none the less, it always meets with resistance and "offense" because of its spiritual nature.
+The heart of this Jesus Gospel (good news) has always been predicated on being simple, gentle and peaceable, but none the less, it always meets with resistance and "offense" because of its spiritual nature.

 It is human nature is to fight to defend one's own beliefs.
 People have been fighting and dying over what they consider to be "right and true" for thousands of years.
 Opposing belief systems especially religion does not give up without a fight.
 Our highly charged human egos are born and nurtured within the domain of materialism, worldliness, and self-serving, within the status-quo of its institutions.
 Religious institutions today, are imbued with most attributes of worldliness, worldly power, worldly recognition, earthly rewards.
 The world's religious systems have their own vested interests.
 To be blunt, religion as we know it represents a significant economic and political power.
 Christian theology today is becoming increasingly a repudiation of Apostolic doctrine.
 Emergent Christianity blends other faiths with Christian traditions and is quickly departing from the belief in Biblical inerrancy.
 The simplest belief system is that God is good and he loves everybody and would not send someone who lived the best life he/she could to a eternal hell.
 This is universalism.

-This book is written principally for unbelievers.
-However, I am aware that there is a world of "tares" who populate churches.
+This book is written principally for unbelievers at least those individuals who have not experienced God's presence and power.
+I am aware that there are "tares" who populate churches.
 There are unbelievers both in and outside of the church experience.
 Too many do not realize to what extent they have been blinded by church house traditions.
 For unbelief is the enemy of church people as much as for 'unbelievers.'
-For church house Christians, both laity and clergy it is a terrible thing to know only religion and not God!
+For church house Christians, both laity and clergy it is a terrible thing to know about God only in religious terms and not God!
 For the Lord has declared, "Many will say in that day, Lord, Lord -, but I will say, "Depart from me I do not know you."
-Matt.
-7:23
+(Matt.
+7:23)

 Among all the billions of people upon the face of the earth, knowing God is ultimate priority.
 Everyone will eventually be confronted by this reality and I pray it will not be too late.
 As it is written, "every knee will bow before Him, and every tongue confess that Jesus is the Lord."
 For millions this knowledge will come too late and the door of life will have been closed.
-Part of the purview of this book is to point out the difference between knowing about God and knowing God.
+There is a difference between knowing about God and knowing God.